 Our anesthesiologists, blood cell salvage technicians and surgeons work together to determine the need for blood transfusions.
 We record every transfusion we perform.

 How has the Orthopedics Institute been able to reduce the number of blood transfusions during spine surgery?

 We use evidence-based guidelines to reduce blood loss during spinal surgery.
 Specific interventions include:

 - Surgical tools and techniques

 - Experienced surgeons who can safely and effectively perform scoliosis surgery, typically in less than three hours

-Our spine team members routinely travel overseas to teach our techniques at national and international meetings for spine surgeons.
-We also have published research articles describing the techniques and results.
+Our spine team members routinely teach our techniques at national and international meetings for spine surgeons.
+We also have published numerous peer-reviewed research studies describing our techniques and results.

 Spinal surgery patient volumes

-What are patient volumes for adolescent idiopathic scoliosis spinal surgery?
+What are patient volumes for pediatric spinal surgery?

 Greater patient volumes give our surgeons more experience and improve outcomes.
 Below are the total patient volumes for all spinal surgeries in a calendar year.